PhilPalmer/lbf-hack-tutorial/README.md

 2. [Value channels](https://www.nextflow.io/docs/latest/channel.html#value-channel) a.k.a. singleton channel are bound to a single value and can be read unlimited times without consuming there content.
 Value channels are produced by the value factory method or by operators returning a single value, such us first, last, collect, count, min, max, reduce, sum.
 -->

-Here we will use the method [`fromFilePairs`](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) to create a channel to load paired end FASTQ data, rather than just a single FASTQ file.
+Here we will use the method [`fromFilePairs`](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) to create a channel to load paired-end FASTQ data, rather than just a single FASTQ file.

 To do this we will replace the code from [1c](https://github.com/PhilPalmer/lbf-hack-tutorial/blob/master/README.md#c-processes-inputs-outputs--scripts) with the following